pdeguzman96/BuildYourOwnImageClassifier/README.md

 8. '-g' or '--GPU'.
 "Option to use GPU", type = str
 9. '-sd' or '--save_dir'.
 'Provide saving directory if you want to save the model checkpoint elsewhere', type = str

+---
+#### predict.py

-#### Use predict.py to use your model to predict classes of images!
+Use predict.py to use your model to predict classes of images.

 - You can have it predict on 1 image or an entire directory of images.
 - Use -sr to have it save results in a file called predictions.csv<br>
-predict.py arguments...
 ---
 1. 'checkpoint' 'Path to location of trained model checkpoint.
 Mandatory.' type = str
 2. '-i' or '--image' Mandatory mutually exclusive 'Path to image', type = str